nautobot/pylint-nautobot/docs/development.md

 > cd nautobot-plugin-golden-config
 > poetry add --editable /path/to/pylint-nautobot/
 ```

+!!! warning
+    Pylint Nautobot does not currently support Python 3.12, so you may need to run `poetry env use 3.11` before creating your poetry environment if your operating system defaults to Python 3.12.

 Enable and configure the `pylint-nautobot` plugin in the target App's `pyproject.toml`: